 To facilitate the multidisciplinary exchange, the conference featured forty-two presentations by renowned academics from all over the world.
 The conference was sponsored by The Liuzu Temple in Sihui, Guangzhou, University of British Columbia Buddhist Studies Forum, and From the Ground Up, the newly funded multi-year, international and interdisciplinary Canadian Social Sciences and Humanities Research Council partnership project on Buddhism and East Asian Religions (www.frogbear.org).

 The conference opened with a welcome address from Venerable Dayuan (Liuzu Temple).
-He noted that there is significant work being done on Buddhism’s intersections with economics, both across and outside of the academy, and yet there is still much to be learned in multidisciplinary conversations surrounding this topic.
+He noted that there is significant work being done on Buddhism’s intersections with economics, both across and outside of the academy, however there is still much to be learned in multidisciplinary conversations surrounding this topic.
 As the speech concluded, he emphasized that as globalization and international interdependence continue to proliferate, Buddhist Economics is ever more required.

 Following Venerable Dayuan’s address, the field specialist presentations were given.
 The first panel, “Buddhist Economics: States of/in the Field” featured presentations by Dr. Clair Brown (University of California, Berkley), Dr. Otto Chang (Indiana University and Purdue University), Dr. Barbra Clayton (Mount Allison University), Dr. Hudaya Kandahjaya (BDK America, Moraga, California), and Dr. Juwei Shi (Nan Tien Institute, Wollongong, Australia).
 This paper will feature an in-depth exploration of Dr. Clair Brown’s presentation, “What is Human Nature?
-Its Role in Structuring Buddhist Economics”.
+Its Role in Structuring Buddhist Economics.”
 For further reflections on Dr. Chang’s and Dr. Kandahjaya’s presentations, as written by Yadi Qu of the University of British Columbia, please visit the Canadian Journal of Buddhist Studies Blog.

 The first panel presentation, “What is Human Nature?
 Its Role in Structuring Buddhist Economics”, was conducted by Dr. Clair Brown, Professor of Economics and Director of the Center for Work, Technology, and Society at the University of California, Berkeley.
 As a past Director of the Institute of Industrial Relations at the University of California, Berkeley, Dr. Brown has published research on many aspects of economic function, including high-tech industries, development engineering, the standard of living, wage determination, poverty, and unemployment.
 Her books include American Standards of Living, 1919-1988, and Chips and Change: How Crisis Reshapes the Semiconductor Industry.
 Dr. Brown’s contributions to the field of Labor Economics were recognized by the Labor and Employment Relations Association, who awarded her their Lifetime Achievement Award in 2010.